 - Submit to the MEDQ for Compliance Assessment, Conceptual Design Plans for all New Built Form which include: - i) Massing and view analysis in accordance with the nominated fixed view points, virtual reality and animated pathways on Figure 17 of the Approved PoD.
 Data of the fixed points, extracted from the model, for each of the fixed view points and pathways.
 As a minimum the data is to include the elevation of the camera.
 Coordinates (for easting and northing) are also required, if available.
-These views are to be in accordance with the following Council Virtual Brisbane requirements: - A. Bulk and scale of built form; - B. Impacts on surrounding urban character, including Heritage Places; - C. Solar impacts, including shadowing of surrounding - D. Impacts on significant view corridors and view sheds; - E. Contribution to urban design outcomes at street and podium level; and - F. CBD skyline analysis; - ii) Views demonstrating the built form relationship with all adjoining interfaces between New Built Form and Heritage Places in accordance with the fixed view points, virtual reality and animated pathways nominated on Figure 17 of the Approved PoD. - iii) Supporting information demonstrating compliance with the relevant provisions of the Approved PoD. - b) Submit to the MEDQ for Compliance Assessment, Architectural Concept Plans for all New Built Form prepared by an RAIA registered architect for the Precinct or Subprecinct.
-The Architectural Concept Plans are to be in - b) Prior to commencing Building Work Building Work a) Prior to commencing Building Work where New Built Form for the relevant Precinct or Sub-precinct (excluding Subprecincts 1f and 1g)
+These views are to be in accordance with the following Council Virtual Brisbane requirements: - A. Bulk and scale of built form; - B. Impacts on surrounding urban character, including Heritage Places; - C. Solar impacts, including shadowing of surrounding areas: - D. Impacts on significant view corridors and view sheds; - E. Contribution to urban design outcomes at street and podium level; and - F. CBD skyline analysis; - ii) Views demonstrating the built form relationship with all adjoining interfaces between New Built Form and Heritage Places in accordance with the fixed view points, a) Prior to commencing Building Work where New Built Form for the relevant Precinct or Sub-precinct (excluding Sub-precincts 1f and 1g)